verlok/picturePolyfill/README.md

 * **Browser resize**: the browser resize event is already managed by the script, it will update the images source 100ms after each resize event.

-## Support
+## Support (aka Internet Explorer desktop)

-picturePolyfill supports all modern browsers and Internet Explorer 8 and above.
+`picturePolyfill` supports all modern browsers and Internet Explorer 8 and above.

-### About Internet Explorer desktop
+**Note**: The `matchMedia` polyfill (included in the `/external` folder) is necessary to support the `media` property across browsers (such as IE9), even in browsers that support media queries, although it is becoming more widely supported in new browsers.
+If you don't include matchMediaPolyfill, the script will load the `standard` picture format.

 * **IE 10 and above**: Fully supported, as in all other modern browsers
 * **IE 9**: Supported, including the `matchMedia` polyfill provided in external/matchMedia.js